 During the first term in Year 10 you will be involved in developing the skills you will need to progress in the subject.
-You will study a variety of different media forms and look at how they are targeted at audiences, learning the skills of textual analysis that will also be needed in the final exams at the end of Year 11.
-Students will gain knowledge and analyse how media impacts audiences on a day-to-day basis and how other societal factors such as politics, technology, society and culture influence our choice and experiences of Media.
+You will study a variety of different media forms (TV, print media, digital media, film) and look at how they are targeted at audiences.
+You will develop skills of textual analysis that will also be needed in the final exams at the end of Year 11.

-Leaners will also be engaged in developing practical skills in video and print production, depending on your choice of NEA brief you will learn how to create websites, film and edit as well as improving your graphic design skills.
+Learners will also be engaged in developing practical skills in digital video and print production.
+Depending on your choice of NEA coursework brief you will learn graphic design, web design & video editing.
 In your production work you will put the ideas you have learnt in the analysis into practice, you will try to make your work follow the conventions of real media to produce an authentic, creative practical production in a media area of your choice (video production, web design, radio or print work).
-The practical production briefs are very flexible in order to enable you to work in an area that interests and inspires you.
-This creative, practical production will be worth 30% of the overall GCSE.
+The practical production briefs are very flexible to enable you to work in an area that interests and inspires you.
+This creative, practical production will be worth a 30% of the overall GCSE.